Yeasted Vegan Banana Bread

-The more I use yeast instead of baking powder for sweetbreads the more I notice that yeasted breads produce far better flavor results.
-How did we get into this bad habit of 'chemically' leavening our sweet breads with baking powder and baking soda?
+The more I use yeast instead of baking powder for quick breads such as Yeasted Vegan Banana Bread, the more I notice that yeasted breads produce far better flavor results.
+How did we get into this bad habit of chemically leavening our sweet breads with baking powder and baking soda?
 One word: convenience.
 Yeasted breads take about 3 times longer to make because we have to wait for the yeast to do it's thing.
 Yeast leavened breads are usually considerably more flavorful than chemically leavened breads because as the yeast ferments and spits out C02 that rises the bread, it also produces a multitude of complex flavor compounds.
 This is not the case with chemically leavened breads where few flavor byproducts are produced during the chemical reaction between acid and alkalne that produces the C02.
-This Yeasted Banana Bread is now my go-to vegan banana bread recipe.
+Yeasted Vegan Banana Bread is now my go-to vegan banana bread recipe.

 This banana bread recipe is an upgrade on the old classic and features a more complex flavor.
 It's slightly more time consuming to make but well worth it.
 This is now my go-to banana bread recipe.

 Yeasted Vegan Banana Bread Recipe½ cup non-dairy milk, warm

 1 teaspoon active dry yeast

 1 ¼ cups mashed over ripe bananas (about 3)